Home » Dessert Recipes » Easy Apple Pie Filling

 • Cinnamon: Spices add a particular flavor to an apple pie.
 I used cinnamon, but some bakers also added other warming spices, such as ginger, clove, allspice, and nutmeg.

 • Cornstarch and water: Together, these create a slurry that will help thicken the mixture.
-But cornstarch is generally forbidden on keto.
-So, as a low-carb substitute, you can use a small amount of glucomannan powder.
+For a low-carb substitute, you can use a small amount of glucomannan powder, but only 1 to 2 teaspoons, as it’s a stronger thickener.

-• Salt: A tiny pinch enhances every flavor!
+• Salt: A tiny pinch to enhance the flavor.

 • Spices: Substitute cinnamon with a pinch of allspice, cloves, nutmeg, pumpkin pie spice, or ginger for a more nuanced flavor.

-• Sweetener: To enhance the sweetness and richness of the apple pie filling, substitute sugar with some caramel sauce or pure maple syrup.
+• Sweetener: To enhance the sweetness and richness of the apple pie filling, substitute part of the sugar with some caramel sauce or pure maple syrup.
 To make it keto-friendly, substitute it with stevia, sucralose, or erythritol.

 • Dried Fruit and Nuts: To add more texture and crunch, add dried fruit and nuts of your choice.